+Hey!
 I’m Anne-Sophie, the designer behind Fibre & Folk!
 I am french (from Dordogne, where medieval castles mingle with vineyards) and passionate about fiber and textile arts for several years.
-I created this blog to share with you my modern and inspired designs.My work is inspired by nature, folklore with a tendency towards minimalism.
+I created this blog to share with you my modern, sustainable, authentic and inspired designs.My work is inspired by nature, folklore with a tendency towards minimalism.
 I especially like working with natural yarns like cotton, wool, linen,…

 I strive to make patterns and tutorials accessible to beginners, written as explicitly as possible so that your achievements are above all a moment of relaxation.
-I created this site as an open book of my inspirations, a place where I let all my creativity express itself in happiness.
+This site has been created as an open book of my inspirations, a place where I let all my creativity express itself in happiness.

 But there is not only knitting and crochet in life (What ?!)
 Let’s just say that all the techniques using yarn interest me: macrame, embroidery, weaving,.. that you will find in the Do It Yourself section.